Sudheeradh/Sudoku-CNN/README.md

 Sudoku solver using CNN

 The main aim of the project is to create a **Convolution Neural Network** from scratch to detect and recognise digits in Sudoku grid.
-The recognised digits are then passed to sudoku solving algorithm published by Norvig.
+The recognised digits are then passed into sudoku solving algorithm published by Norvig.
 The solution is then mapped back into the grid.
-The project is done in python language.
+This project is done in python language.

 ---